xingshuo/heapq-timer/README.md

 ## HeapqTimer

-* Algorithm Description
+* Algorithm Description:<br>
-link the same touch interval timernode to one unidirectional list and push the head node into min heap queue
+Link the same touch interval timernode to one unidirectional list and push the head node into min heap queue

 * API Description:
 ```